RyanShanghaitech/MrAutoGrad/README.md

     # select solver
     mag.setSolverMtg(0) # 0 for MAG solver, 1 for MTG solver
     ```
+    Note that `MTG` solver might be unavailable in public repository due to copyright limit.
+The private repository which contiains `MTG` solver can be requested from the owner of this project via email.
-1. To switch between different trajectories, edit these lines in `benchmark.py`, please leave one line uncommented and comment out the other lines.
+1. To switch between different trajectories, edit these lines in `benchmark.py`, please leave one line uncommented and the other commented.
     ```
     def eval():
         global nAx